sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 service domains in The Netherlands.

-This profile builds on top of, and inherits all properties of, the NL GOV Assurance profile for OAuth 2.0.
+This profile builds on top of, and inherits all properties of, the NL GOV Assurance profile for OAuth 2.0 [[OAuth2.NLGov]].

 # Introduction
-Government regulations for permitting users (citizens and non-citizens) online access to government resources vary greatly from region to region.
+Government regulations for permitting users (citizens and non-citizens) online access to government resources vary greatly from country to country.
 There is a strong desire to leverage federated authentication and identity services for public access to government resources online to reduce 'password fatigue', increase overall account security, reduce cost, and provide reliable identity